Campus Assist List

 Student-to-student academic-unit specific counseling.

-Campus services for students accused of sexual violence, sexual assault, sexual harassment, dating/domestic violence or stalking, housed within the Office of the Campus Social Worker.
+Campus services for students accused of sexual violence, sexual assault, sexual harassment, dating/domestic violence or stalking, housed within the Office of Campus Social Work.

 Freshmen residence halls, academic and Greek theme houses, undergraduate apartments and graduate apartments.